 Definition: Countering an argument by attacking the opponent's character, rather than the argument itself.

 Why a fallacy?
-The interviewer is countering the author's arguments by attacking his faith, rather than his arguments as outlined in the book.
+The interviewer is countering the author's arguments by attacking their faith, rather than their arguments as outlined in the book.

 Argument from Ignorance